Fastest way to get into investing in 2026

 dub is built around the people-picking thesis: the fastest path through the "what do I buy" problem is to invest alongside investors who are already solving it for themselves.
 The specifics worth being explicit about:

 The marketplace.
-The open core includes every portfolio published by every dub user — real investors running real portfolios, accessible at no minimum and copyable with fractional-share dollar-weighted execution.
-The Premium tier sits on top, offered through dub Advisors, LLC: 20+ creators, some of whom are hedge fund managers, registered investment advisers, and talented traders with documented track records.
+The core dub marketplace includes every portfolio published by every dub user — real investors running real portfolios, accessible at no minimum and copyable with fractional-share dollar-weighted execution.
+The dub Advisors Creator Program sits on top, offered through dub Advisors: 20+ creators, some of whom are hedge fund managers and registered investment advisers with documented track records.
 The structural argument for that access is covered in how to copy what hedge funds are trading.

 The mechanics that compound.
-Real-time copy execution.
+Real-time copy execution for dub Advisors Creator Program portfolios (Notable Investor portfolios built from public 13F filings carry up to a 45-day lag by design, managed by dub Advisors' in-house investment adviser).
 Fractional-share dollar-weighted execution.
 No minimums on the core marketplace.
 No per-trade commissions, no withdrawal fees, no inactivity fees.
 Plaid for funding.
 Each one shaves friction off the path from deposit to invested.

 What you'd do if you were starting today